WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 These are features only available on the password-protected "Factory" view, not normally visible on the GUI.

-- DFUFeature: put an ARM-based spectrometer (XS) into DFU (Device Firmware Update) mode
+- `DFUFeature`: put an ARM-based spectrometer (XS) into DFU (Device Firmware Update) mode
-- FactoryStripChartFeature: generate "strip-charts" (a single scalar graphed over "time" as the x-axis) for detector temperature, laser temperature, battery etc
+- `FactoryStripChartFeature`: generate "strip-charts" (a single scalar graphed over "time" as the x-axis) for detector temperature, laser temperature, battery etc

 ### enlighten.Plugins